Struktal/Struktal/docs/file-structure.md

   - `📁 dao/` - Predefined DAO classes for predefined objects
   - `📁 lib/` - Libraries of the framework that aren't used often in the frameworks code
   - `📁 object/` - Predefined objects that can be used with the data access object pattern
-- `framework.php` - The primary framework file that imports all necessary files
+- `📄 framework.php` - The primary framework file that imports all necessary files

 ### htdocs directory
 The `📁 htdocs/` directory contains all files that are directly accessible via the web server.